auth-global/self-documenting-cryptography/design-documents/g3p.md

 return (pad || (n * "\x00"))
 ```

 The use of deployment-specific seguids are especially highly recommended in this context.
-The domain tag only achieves 2x repetition per password guess, not 3x, because the hashed username can be furnished in leiu of the plaintext username.
+The domain tag only achieves 2x repetition per password guess, not 3x, because the hashed username can be furnished in lieu of the plaintext username.
 Thus without the use of a deployment-specific seguid, a tag obscuration attack would only have to hide those two repetitions of the domain tag.

 Including a deployment-specific seguid means that any obscuration attack would need to be employed for every single application of HMAC and every SHA256 block in the call to PBKDF2 itself.
 In practice this would often mean hiding tens or hundreds of thousands of indirectly self-documenting tags per password guess.
 This is why our first implementation doesn't even suggest a default seguid.